 For years I wasn't much of a brussels sprouts fan, and then I tried roasted brussels sprouts.
-Roasting them gave the brussels sprouts an amazing nutty flavor (and the fact that the recipe had balsamic vinegar, parmesan, and pine nuts didn't hurt a bit.)
+Roasting them gave the brussels sprouts an amazing nutty flavor (and the fact that the recipe had balsamic vinegar, Parmesan, and pine nuts didn't hurt a bit.)
 Since then I've made two more variations of roasted brussels sprouts, both equally delicious, so I probably didn't really need this recipe on the blog.
-But when I spotted a recipe in Food and Wine that combined brussels sprouts, avocado, and pecans, I couldn't get that flavor combination out of my mind.
+But when I spotted a recipe in Food and Wine for Roasted Brussels Sprouts with Avocados and Pecans, I couldn't get that flavor combination out of my mind.

 Of course I had to put my own spin on it.
 I increased the ratio of avocado to brussels sprouts, because after all, this is getting filed with Thanksgiving Recipes.
 I also changed the preparation method quite a bit to make this a Thanksgiving-friendly dish; for my version you just cook the brussels sprouts in the hot oven after you take out the turkey.
 For anyone who likes brussels sprouts, avocado, and pecans, this recipe is a must.
 In fact, don't wait until Thanksgiving to try it; you can thank me later.

 Preheat the oven to 450F/230C (or if you had a turkey in the oven, turn the oven up to that temp when you take the turkey out.
 When the oven is hot, put the pecans on the baking sheet you're going to use to roast the brussels sprouts and roast them 3-4 minutes, or until they start to get browned.
 Put the nuts on a cutting board to cool.

 Trim the stem end of the brussels sprouts and cut them into half, or quarters if they're large.
 If you need to wash them, be sure to spin until they're very dry or they won't roast properly.
 (If you can do this early and let them air dry for an hour or so, that would be great.